The Toxic Substances Control Act (TSCA):

 TSCA implementation are addressed in CRS Report RL34118, The Toxic Substances Control Act

-(TSCA): Implementation and New Challenges
+(TSCA): Implementation and New Challenges, by Linda-Jo Schierow.

 The President’s Council on Environmental Quality proposed comprehensive federal legislation in